joaovitor644/joaovitor644/README.md

 My name is João Vitor, I'm a programmer passionate about learning new technologies and working in the programming field.
 I enjoy solving complex problems and strive to continuously improve my skills.
 My current focus areas include Cybersecurity, Data Science, and Programming.

-In my free time, I participate in coding challenges on platforms like BeeCrowd and explore new programming languages and paradigms.
-I am eager to collaborate with other developers, share knowledge, and learn from their experiences.

 <br/>
 <div style="display: flex; justify-content: center;">